igolaizola/docs/pages/reference/OS/advanced.md

   - 16550 like registers.
   - Baudrate derived from system clock.

 The mini UART is enabled by default for development images.
-For production images either enable it via [configuration variables][config-vars] or before device provisioning by adding the following entry to `config.txt`:
+For production images either enable it using [configuration variables][config-vars] or before device provisioning by adding the following entry to `config.txt`:

 ```
 enable_uart=1
 ```

+__Note:__ For further information on UART device tree overlays, see the [Raspberry Pi documentation][uart].

 ### Setting device tree overlays (`dtoverlay`) and parameters (`dtparam`)